How to Grow Ornamental Hakonechloa Grass

 Hakonechloa grass is native to Mount Hakone, Japan, and is a long-lived herbaceous ornamental perennial that is a graceful, low-spreading foliage plant.
 Originally a woodland plant, hakonechloa can truly light up the dark understory of a wooded area with its waterfall-like foliage.
 Its graceful leaves are magic in the perennial garden as well, seeming to lean toward pathways and garden visitors.

-This slow growing and noninvasive plant is lovely for urban gardens.
+This slow-growing and non-invasive plant are lovely for urban gardens.
 It is ideal in tight spaces, can tolerate air pollution, and adores shade.
-While hakonechloa grass prefers moist sites, it is drought tolerant and can handle most conditions in the garden except full sun, which burns its leaves.
+While hakonechloa grass prefers moist sites, it is drought tolerant and can handle most conditions in the garden except the full sun, which burns its leaves.
 Hakonechloa adds unique form and texture to the shade garden.
 Another name is Japanese forest grass or golden variegated hakonechloa.

 Read the instructional growing excerpt from the Indiana Getting Started Gardening Guide:

 How To Grow Hakonechloa Grass

 Botanical name — Hakonechloa macra and Japanese forest grass, golden variegated hakonechloa